mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 of all Solomani territories to rimward made the Solomani Movement dangerous to the empire.

-Zhakirov’s death in 688 should have been followed by a smooth transition to the next Imperial heir but the situation was unprecedented: the ascendant
+Zhakirov's death in 688 should have been followed by a smooth transition to the next Imperial heir but the situation was unprecedented: the ascendant
 Empress Margaret was only four years old at the